colebergmann/Distributed-Theme-Park-Manager/parkmanager/readme.md

 Services are automatically discovered with Netflix Eureka.

+### Web Interface
+The Park Manager Service also hosts a web interface that park administrators and park guests can use to view the attraction statuses.
+Read more at [webinterface.md](webinterface.md)

 ## REST Operations
 The following REST endpoints are supported:
 - GET /attractions: returns a VERY DETAILED list of AttractionDetails objects.
 Use GraphQL queries so you have less data to deal with